FusionCache/docs/docs/kvset/kvset.md

 <br/>

 {: .important}
-> You will receive a response for each key in `SET`.
+> You will receive a response for each key in `KV_SET`.
 >
-> The order of the responses is not gauranteed to be the same as in the `SET` query.
+> The order of the responses is not gauranteed to be the same as in the `KV_SET` query.

 <br/>